 For example, if you save the cached query result to

 C:\LogiReport\Designer\Cached with the file name "test", the property value should be

 However, the Data Driver property is not available to web reports and business view-based page reports .
 In order to apply cached query result to them, you can select the option Use cached query result in the Catalog category of the Options dialog box.
 Then whenever you preview a report in Designer, Designer displays a dialog box for you to choose a cached query result to run the report.

-When specifying the Data Driver property for a dataset, you may find it inconvenient to type in a property value that is long and complicated.
-To help you with this, Designer provides a tool for generating data source drivers for cached query results, which are then available in the Data Driver drop-down list for selection.
+When specifying the Data Driver property for a dataset, you may find it inconvenient to type a property value that is long and complicated.
+To help you with this, Designer provides a tool for generating data source drivers for cached query results, and displays the drivers you generate in the Data Driver property's value drop-down list for selection.